opnsense/docs/source/development/examples/helloworld.rst

 ..
 Note::

     When stored data has derivatives, the model is usually the place to build these.
-Good examples are a flag to figure out if a service is enabled in cases where it depends on structures inside the date.
+Good examples are a flag to figure out if a service is enabled in cases where it depends on structures inside the data.
     (such as a list of interfaces which can all be enabled and/or disabled)

 Which is the model XML template, our skeleton starts with something like